felipec/good-taste/index.md

-In a [TED talk][ted] in 2016, Linus Torvalds is asked to explain his notion of "taste".
+In a [TED talk][ted] in 2016, Linus Torvalds was asked to explain his notion of "taste".
 As an illustration he showcases code as is typically taught in universities:

 ```c